gamesys-training/hello-kitty/README.md

 # hello-kitty
 wide eyed and happy cats with machetes
 All working towards world domination
+While eating the brains of